 Still not enough?
 Why not hire a boat and explore the island for yourself?
 For the most daring family members there’s the chance to have a go at coarse angling or pike fishing.
 Visit the mammal hide to try and spot some rare pine martens too!

-The Crom Estate is open daily from 10am – 7pm, and costs an incredible £7.50 for a family ticket.
+The Crom Estate is open daily from 10am – 7pm.
 If you’re in Ireland this summer, don’t miss out!

 Call the Crom Estate on 028 6773 8118 for more information